fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 ### Building a campaign with more than 49 SMS-enabled numbers

 If you require more than 49 SMS-enabled numbers, you must work with [Microsoft's Telephone Number Services - Service Desk](contact-tns-service-desk.md) so that they can work with you on an exception to the default maximum campaign quantity.
 Provide the TNS Service Desk with the number of SMS-enabled numbers and the expected volume of messages sent and received per month, so that they can support the required provisioning.

+### The Campaign approval process

+The Service Level Agreement for campaign approval (or rejection) is seven days maximum.

+If you submitted incorrect campaign information, if you haven't received approval or rejection notice in seven days, or if you have questions related to the process, [contact Microsoft's Telephone Number Services (TNS) - Service Desk](contact-tns-service-desk.md).

+The Campaign Registry may require additional information from your company before approving your campaign.
+Potential items that may be required before approval:

+- Further description details about your campaign's purpose
+- Your company's privacy statement related to SMS messaging
+- Your company's terms and conditions related to SMS messaging
+- Your company's resources for recipients who respond with HELP

+If your company doesn't have a privacy statement or terms and conditions related to SMS messaging, you can use a Microsoft-provided template, completed with your company's information.
+For the template, see [SMS privacy statement and terms and conditions template](sms-privacy-terms-template.md).

+> [!Note]
+> If the Campaign Registry rejects your campaign submission, a case is automatically opened on your behalf with Microsoft's Telephone Number Services - Service Desk.
+You can view your case by navigating to the [Phone Number Service Center](https://pstnsd.powerappsportals.com), and navigating to the tab for **My Company Cases**.
+Open the case, and you can interact with the Telephone Number Services - Service Desk team about the details and status of the case.

 ## Related topics